Mann Kee Awaaz Pratigya 2: 18 months later

-Krishna has lost his memory, and he resides with the Singhs.
+Krishna has lost his memory, and he resides with the Thakurs.
 It is revealed that Sumitra and Sajjan only rescued Krishna from the accident and left Pratigya and that Sumitra and Sajjan made Krishna believe that Meera is his wife.
 However, Pratigya was rescued by an orphanage, and she was in a coma.
 However, she learns the truth.
 She tries various methods to regain Krishna's memory, but in vain.
 After weeks of effort, Pratigya meets Meera, expecting her to understand.
 However, she refuses to give back her place to Pratigya and goes away.
-Appalled, Pratigya comes face-to-face with the Singhs, shocking them all.
+Appalled, Pratigya comes face-to-face with the Thakurs, shocking them all.
 They soon reveal how they have wanted to kill her since she sent Krishna to jail.
 Sumitra and Sajjan reveal that they left her to die on the roads, and they wanted Meera to become the daughter-in-law.
 Pratigya records them admitting the truth of their plan and told them that she would not expose them but instead, she will counter by regaining Krishna's memory.
 Due to Sumitra's instigation, Meera begins to dislike Pratigya, believing that Pratigya abandoned Krishna.
-Singhs arranged for the marriage of Krishna and Meera, but Krishna becomes during the wedding.
+The Thakurs arranged for the marriage of Krishna and Meera, but Krishna becomes sick during the wedding.
 The doctor says that Krishna's memory is returning.
-After many tries finally on the occasion of Krishna's Birthday Krishna's memory comes back.
-Krishna was about to leave his family but due to heart attack to Sajjan Singh he has to live with them, it is revealed that Meera is pregnant with Krishna's child.
+After many tries finally on the occasion of Krishna's birthday Krishna's memory comes back.
+Krishna was about to leave The Thakur family but due to Sajjan Singh Thakur's heart attack, he has to live with them, and it is also revealed that Meera is pregnant with Krishna's child.
 Meera slips and her child miscarriages.
-On the other hand, Shakti tries to molest Meera and gets caught by Krishna causing the latter throws him out of the house.
+On the other hand, Shakti tries to molest Meera and gets caught by Krishna causing the latter throws him out of the Thakur house.
 Shakti kidnaps Kriti later to take revenge from Krishna.
 However, just in time, with no other option, Kesar shoots Shakti in the back to save Kriti, causing him to die.
-When his body is taken to the Singh House, Sumitra curses all of them and blames Pratigya for being the mastermind behind the murder.
-Samar arrives home, at mourning time and angry Sumitra decides to Sharad of krishna too.
+When his body is taken to the Thakur House, Sumitra curses all of them and blames Pratigya for being the mastermind behind the murder.
+Samar arrives at the Thakur House, at mourning time and angry Sumitra decides to Shraddh of Krishna too.
 Meera bids goodbye after getting a job in the city.
-Later Kesar arrives home after relief from jail.
+Later Kesar arrives at the Thakur House after getting bail from jail.
 Sumitra does not allow her to enter and tries to burn her but is stopped.
-Samar and Sumitra decide to take revenge form Pratigya and Kesar and they start evil plans against Garv and Kriti.
-Soon afterwards Samar realises his mistakes and stops supporting Sumitra and becomes a positive character.
-Sumitra is arrested and the rest of the family hug each other with a happy ending.
+Samar and Sumitra decide to take revenge from Pratigya and Kesar and they start evil plans against Garv and Kriti.
+Soon afterwards Samar realizes his mistakes and stops supporting Sumitra and becomes a positive character.
+Sumitra is arrested and the rest of the Thakur family hug each other with a happy ending.